lwjglgamedev/vulkanbook/bookcontents/chapter-05/chapter-05.md

 - An array of command buffers, one per frame in flight where will be recording the commands for each of them.
 - Synchronization instances, semaphores and fences, as well, as many as frames in flight with the exception of the semaphores that will be signaled when the render process is completed.
-- One one `Queue.GraphicsQueue` since we can use them in multiple frames.
+- One `Queue.GraphicsQueue` since we can use them in multiple frames.
 Synchronization wil be controlled by fences and semaphores.
 - You will see to new classes that have not been defined yet: `Queue.PresentQueue` (which will be used to present swap chain images) and `ScnRender` (to actually render a scene).
 We will see their definition later on.
 - The attribute `currentFrame` will hold the current frame to be processed.
 It will be updated in each render loop.